finnhambly/finnhambly.github.io/blog/attractorstates.md

 All of these probabilities are unacceptably high, and the severity of these risks is much worse than most people account for.
 This scenario makes our century uniquely dangerous and, since there's still so much we can do to reduce them, uniquely important.

 #### Non-extinction scenarios
-In The Precipice, Toby Ord uses the term 'existential catastrophe' to describe humanity “getting locked into a bad set of futures".
+In The Precipice, Toby Ord uses the term 'existential catastrophe' to describe humanity "getting locked into a bad set of futures".
 Among these bad futures, Ord includes an ‘unrecoverable dystopia’: “a world with civilization intact, but locked into a terrible form, with little or no value”.
 This would be deemed to be an ‘attractor state’ of significantly lower expected value than alternative possible futures, alongside human extinction.

 So if we succeed at avoiding extinction, things could still go horribly wrong.
 Karnofsky and Ord articulate how and why unrecoverable dystopias may arise, but the number of paths to such an attractor state seems more numerous than you'd initially guess.